CroSel: Cross Selection of Confident Pseudo Labels for Partial-Label Learning: Experiments

-The results in Table 3 suggest that with the expansion of the application scope of co-mix regularization term, the model's performance steadily improves, and the number of selected labeled examples also gradually increases.
+The results in Table \ref{Ablation scope} suggest that with the expansion of the application scope of co-mix regularization term, the model's performance steadily improves, and the number of selected labeled examples also gradually increases.
 This also shows that our co-mix regularization term and selection strategy can achieve a mutually beneficial effect.

-\textbf{Whether the selection criteria are strict or lenient.\quad} The two parameters $t$ and $\gamma$ in Eq.
+\textbf{Impact of other parameters on selection criteria.\quad} Except for the number of selection rules, the two parameters $t$ and $\gamma$ in Eq.
 (2) and Eq.
-(3) determine the strictness of our selection criteria. $t$ represents the length of historical information stored in $\mathrm{MB}$, while $\gamma$ represents the select threshold for the average prediction confidence of the model for the example prediction in the past $t$ epochs.
+(3) determine the strictness of our selection criteria. $t$ represents the length of historical prediction stored in $\mathrm{MB}$, while $\gamma$ represents the select threshold for the average prediction confidence of the model for the example prediction in the past $t$ epochs.
 A larger $t$ and a higher $\gamma$ represent a stricter selection criterion, resulting in a smaller $\mathcal{D}_{\mathrm{sel}}$ size but higher precision, which can affect model training.
 During the early stages, it may be difficult to select enough examples under the condition of using stricter selection criteria.
-Therefore, in this and the next ablation experiment, we set the label flipping probability $q$ to 0.3 on CIFAR-10.
+Therefore, in this experiment, we set the label flipping probability $q$ to 0.3 on CIFAR-10.
 However, in the later stages, the impact of selection criteria on the final accuracy rate is not significant if the initial stage is passed smoothly.
 Our experiment shows that $t=3$ and $\gamma=0.9$ are suitable values that can be applied to most experimental environments.
-The experimental results are presented in Table 4 and Appendix B.3.
+The experimental results are presented in Table \ref{Ablation select criteria} and Supplementary Materials.

-\textbf{The influence on data augmentation on $\mathcal{D}_{\mathrm{sel}}$.\quad}Data augmentations play a crucial role in weakly supervised learning.
-However, our selection criteria rely on historical prediction information to select examples with high confidence, and we cannot guarantee that stronger data augmentations will necessarily lead to better results and selection effects.
-So, in this part, we explore the impact of data augmentation on $\mathcal{D}_{\mathrm{sel}}$ and its influence on label selection and overall training.
-As shown in Table 5, weak augmentation is a more appropriate and effective choice.
-However, because of the impact of regular items, even if data augmentation is not used on $\mathcal{D}_{\mathrm{sel}}$, there is no significant performance degradation.
-Strong data augmentation has an adverse effect on the selection of examples, especially in CIFAR-100, which may also be related to the fact that the historical predictions stored in $\mathrm{MB}$ are produced by data that have not been augmented.